Zuikkis/VDR-Plex/README.md

 Installation:
 --------------

-Just clone this repository to "Plex Media Server" directory.
-You should then have "Plex Media Server/Scanners/Movies/" and "Plex Media Server/Scanners/Series/" directories.
+Just clone this repository somewhere, and copy or link the Scanners directory to your "Plex Media Server" directory.